Black Nazarene: Replica and alleged vandalism

 The image enshrined above the high altar of the Minor Basilica and National Shrine of Jesus Nazareno, Manila.

-During his tenure as Archbishop of Manila (1767-1787), Basílio Sancho de Santa Justa y Rufina ordered the Augustinian Recollect priests the transfer a copy of the image to the Quiapo Church.
+During his tenure as Archbishop of Manila (1767-1787), Basílio Sáncho de Santa Justa y Rufina ordered the Augustinian Recollect priests to transfer a copy of the image to the Quiapo Church.
 The reason was to give devotees greater access to the image, and secure the safety of Intramuros from outsiders.
 Contrary to popular belief that this transfer occurred on 9 January 1787, which became the basis of Feast of the Jesus Nazareno celebrated by the faithful every January 9 through a procession (the Traslación), there is no available historical record specifying the date of its transfer from Intramuros to Quiapo.

 The venerable image survived numerous fires, earthquakes, and other natural and human-caused calamities, especially the Philippine Revolution, the 1929 fire that destroyed the church, and the widespread bombings in the Battle of Manila during World War II.

 In the 1980s, the rector of the Basilica, Rev. Msgr.
 José C. Abriol, feared that the image might be damaged during the Traslación, fire, or natural disaster.
 He commissioned Gener Maglaqui, a santero (a sculptor of religious images) from Quiapo, to carve a replica of the head and body.
 The original head now sits atop the 1980s body (the Venerado), which remains enshrined in the church's main altar.
-The 1980s head was placed atop the original body (the Vicario).
+The 1980s head was placed atop the original body (the Vicário).
 This composite image is the one used during major processions.

-There is an urban legend of a fanatical Iglesia ni Cristo (Note: The Iglesia ni Cristo (Church of Christ),a sect with Restorationist-like beliefs, explicitly forbid the use of any religious image, including the crucifix.) member who allegedly shot at the image, triggering hysteria that led to his death, and left a gunshot mark on the left cheek of the Nazareno that is still unrestored by pious, popular demand.
+There is an urban legend of a fanatical Iglesia ni Cristo (Note: The Iglesia ni Cristo (Church of Christ), a sect with Restorationist-like beliefs, explicitly forbid the use of any religious image, including the crucifix.) member who allegedly shot at the image, triggering hysteria that led to his death, and left a gunshot mark on the left cheek of the Nazareno that is still unrestored by pious, popular demand.
 However, public historian Xiao Chua interviewed Eugenio “Boy” Jongco, former president of the Hijos de Nazareno - Central, who was an eyewitness to the event.
 While he did confirm there was a shooting incident and commotion as the procession passed an Iglesia ni Cristo locale along Concepcion Aguila Street in the mid-1980s, he clarified the gun was not aimed at the image.
-He added the hole in the image's face was a dent already present since its carving, revealed over time as the wood dried and aged.
+He added that the “hole” in the image's face was a dent already present since its carving, revealed over time as the wood dried and aged.